 After his awakening in Bodhgaya (in 528 BC.
 Recent studies have brought forward the timeline to 490 – 410 BC) the Buddha traveled to Sarnath, then known as Isipatana or the land of the Rishis, in search of his five companions with whom he had originally embarked on the quest for truth.
 They had parted ways in Bodhgaya over a misunderstanding over his acceptance of kheer (rice pudding) from a local girl that they perceived as the abandoning of his ascetic self denial.

-Here he revealed to them the ‘Four Noble Truths’, in his first ever sermon as the enlightened one, rejecting the extremes of self indulgence and self denial and opting to choose the middle path.
-With the ordainment of the five monks, the first Sangha was born.
-And the foundation laid for a thriving Buddhist city that flourished up until the 12th century
+Here, he revealed to them the ‘Four Noble Truths’ in his first ever sermon as the enlightened one, rejecting the extremes of self indulgence and self denial and opting to choose the middle path.
+The first Sangha was born with the ordainment of the five monks and the foundation laid for a thriving Buddhist city that flourished up until the 12th century